mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1523 out of 1589 answered</p>

-MUI for client work and for personal use have swapped places this year.
+When compared with last year's results, client work and personal projects have swapped places this year.
 Maybe v5 got developers interested enough to try it on their own sites and apps?
-Interesting to see.
+It's interesting to see, in any case.

 ### Who do you collaborate most with?